harrisonroufos/CP3407-EXT-GROUP-PROJECT/README.md

 It is recommended to complete this assignment in a group of 2-4 students.
 1. Student 1
 2. Student name 2
-3. Name 3
+3. Casey Summers
-4. Daniel Brooks
+5. Daniel Brooks

 # Project planning BEFORE iteration-1, (see chapters 1-3)